 Almost all of BB&T’s accounts have maintenance fees ranging from $5 to $30.
 While this is a drawback for some, all accounts except for BB&T Fundamentals can have the fee waived by meeting conditions like keeping a minimum daily balance or making direct deposits.
 If your paycheck is direct deposited, you probably won’t ever have to worry about monthly maintenance fees.
 BB&T also gives a break to people enrolled in a Student Checking and eSavings account by eliminating many of the usual fees and requirements, but it’s still a hassle to worry about meeting minimum requirements if you’re looking for a simple checking account.

 Unlike Ally, our pick for best online bank, BB&T doesn’t have interest checking accounts.
-Its BB&T Deals help make up some of the difference, but its savings accounts rates also tend to be lower than those of many larger banks, such as Discover.
+Its BB&T Deals help make up some of the difference, but its savings accounts rates also tend to be lower than those of many larger banks, such as best online bank.
 Its most popular savings account, eSavings, has a 0.03% APY.
 And to get the highest 1.00% APY for its money market account, you’d need to have $250,000 or more deposited.
 While BB&T’s Personal CD Specials offer much better APYs of up to 1.50%, that rate is still not comparable to those of other banks’ savings accounts — not to mention CDs.

 |BB&T||Axos||Capital One||Ally Bank|